RTEMS/rtems-docs/c_user/interrupt_manager.rst

 **DESCRIPTION:**

-This directive enables maskable interrupts to the ``level`` which was returned by a previous call to``rtems_interrupt_local_disable``.
+This directive enables maskable interrupts to the ``level`` which was returned by a previous call to ``rtems_interrupt_local_disable``.
 Immediately prior to invoking this directive, maskable interrupts should be disabled by a call to ``rtems_interrupt_local_disable`` and will be enabled when this directive returns to the caller.

 **NOTES:**

 This directive will not cause the calling task to be preempted.

+.. _rtems_interrupt_lock_initialize:

 INTERRUPT_LOCK_INITIALIZE - Initialize an ISR Lock
 --------------------------------------------------